mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 “Cancelled” state.

 We might cancel with a different exception (by passing an exception as an argument to the cancel function) to specify the cause.
-This cause needs to be a subtype of CancellationException, because only an exception of this type can be used to cancel a coroutine.
+This cause needs to be a subtype of CancellationException, because only an exception to this type can be used to cancel a coroutine.
 After cancel, we often also add join to wait for the cancellation to finish before we can proceed.
 Without this, we would have some race conditions.
 The snippet below shows an example in which without join we will see “Printing 4” after